juvu/DayTrade-SwingTrade/TradingTechniques.md

 * When the market opens, stock goes over high of premarket
 * Stock is not up too much premarket
 * Good volume on the breakout
+* For biotech stocks, does not need to focus on the float, can just focus on the pattern
 * Sizing
 	* Breaks premarket high, add 1/3 of the position
 	* First pullback, add 1/3 of position